Evolution · 2014

 Other Evolution Roulette Games Worth Trying

-Evolution's roulette range is extensive, and several titles are worth exploring once you have a feel for how live roulette works.
-Red Door Roulette adds a bonus round triggered by specific outcomes, sending players through a red door into a Crazy Time-style bonus wheel where multiplied payouts are available — it blends traditional roulette with game show mechanics.
-XXXtreme Lightning Roulette pushes the multiplier concept further with chain lightning that can stack multipliers up to 2,000x on a single number, making it the highest-variance roulette game in Evolution's portfolio.
-Auto Roulette removes the human dealer entirely and uses a pneumatic ball launcher for rapid-fire spins, completing rounds in roughly 15 seconds and making it the fastest option available.
-Speed Roulette keeps the dealer but cuts the betting window to 25 seconds for quicker rounds.
+Evolution's roulette range extends well beyond these three titles.
+Red Door Roulette adds a bonus round triggered by specific outcomes, sending players through a red door into a Crazy Time-style bonus wheel where multiplied payouts are available — it blends traditional roulette mechanics with game show format and suits players who want more event-based variance built into their session.
+XXXtreme Lightning Roulette takes the multiplier concept to its upper limit, with chain lightning that can stack multipliers up to 2,000x on a single number, making it the highest-variance roulette game in Evolution's entire catalogue.
+Auto Roulette removes the human dealer entirely and uses a pneumatic ball launcher for rapid-fire spins completing in roughly 15 seconds per round — the fastest format available if volume is your priority.
+Speed Roulette keeps the dealer but cuts the betting window to 25 seconds for quicker rounds without eliminating the human element.
 Instant Roulette offers twelve simultaneous wheels you can jump between, eliminating waiting time entirely.
 Double Ball Roulette launches two balls per spin for doubled payout opportunities and unique bet types that do not exist on single-ball tables.

 Frequently Asked Questions